Click on the map to get started or on the green marker above to go to the first leg of the voyage.

 One of the major reasons Freddy and I decided to make travel guides was because I love taking photographs.
 But I really don't need or want 50,000 photos that are never looked at.
 Vanity photography does not appeal to my scientific nature.
 The travel guides became a terrific way to take photos of fun and interesting places and activities.
 Thousands of our images have appeared on travel websites, magazine and newspaper articles, brochures, catalogues, on the sides of buildings and even on busses.

 We set up photo libraries online to assist in the use and distribution of our images.
-These include the New Caledonia Photography library, New Caledonia Accommodation Photos,New Caledonia Activity Pictures.
+These include the New Caledonia Lagoon virtual tour, the New Caledonia Photography library, New Caledonia Accommodation Photos,New Caledonia Activity Pictures.

-Freddy has just set up a website to offer some of her exquisite hand painted silk scarves with designs inspired by the New Caledonia Lagoon.
+Freddy also set up a website to offer some of her exquisite hand painted silk scarves with designs inspired by the New Caledonia Lagoon.
 It's a neat website.